Beauty, Local identity, Gender and Helping

 An extensive literature indicates that recipients’ characteristics are salient in fostering others’ prosocial behavior.
 However, early researches remain uninformative about these influences in a general and eastern situation.
 The current work addresses this ambiguity by specifically exploring whether recipients' beauty, local identity and gender impact receiving help in daily life in China.
 We will conduct a randomized controlled trial to detect such bias.

 We use lost-resumes and randomly deliver the personal resumes with file bags to shared-bikes in public within cities.
 A wide range of unpaid passersby might notice and make decisions accordingly.
 We intervene by modifying the resumes in one's traits: beauty, local identity and gender, and therefore we have eight treatments that are consistent in other factors.
 Our interest is in the frequency with which people finding our file bags accidentally are willing to contact us by calls or emails, and whether it varies based on their preferences for the three controlled factors.
 Therefore, we can compare the spontaneous response rate between treatments, to examine the effects of beauty, local identity and gender on Chinese helping behavior.
+We predict nonlocal candidate is helped more than local candidate, plain candidate is helped more than attractive candidate, female candidate is helped more than male candidate.
+As a consequence, we anticipate nonlocal plain woman is helped the most, local attractive man is helped the least.
 Our study casts new light on the role of relevant individual characteristics in fueling prosocial behavior and improving well-being of people.

 External Link(s)